 - (1) The following offices of the Legislature are established: - (a) Office of Economic and Demographic Research. - (b) Office of Legislative Information Technology Services. - (c) Office of Legislative Services. - (d) Office of Program Policy Analysis and Government Accountability. - (2) Offices established under this rule shall provide support services to the Legislature that are determined by the President of the Senate and the Speaker of the House of Representatives to be necessary and that can be effectively provided jointly to both houses and other units of the Legislature.
 Each office shall be directed by a coordinator selected by and serving at the pleasure of the President of the Senate and the Speaker of the House of Representatives.
-Upon the initial adoption of these joint rules in a biennium, each coordinator position shall be deemed vacant until an appointment is made. - (3) Within the monetary limitations of the approved operating budget, the salaries and expenses of the coordinator and the staff of each office shall be governed by joint policies. - (4) The Office of Legislative Services shall provide legislative support services other than those prescribed in subsections (5)-(7).
-The Division of Statutory Revision and the Division of Legislative Information shall be two of the divisions within the Office of Legislative Services. - (5) The Office of Legislative Information Technology Services shall provide support services to assist the Legislature in achieving its objectives through the application of cost-effective information technology. - (6) The Office of Economic and Demographic Research shall provide research support services, principally regarding forecasting economic and social trends that affect policymaking, revenues, and appropriations. - (7) The Office of Program Policy Analysis and Government Accountability shall: - (a) Perform independent examinations, program reviews, and other projects as provided by general law, as provided by concurrent resolution, as directed by the Legislative Auditing Committee, or as directed by the President of the Senate or the Speaker of the House and shall provide recommendations, training, or other services to assist the Legislature. - (b) Transmit to the President of the Senate and the Speaker of the House of Representatives, by December 1 of each year, a list of statutory and fiscal changes recommended by office reports.
+Upon the initial adoption of these joint rules in a biennium, each coordinator position shall be deemed vacant until an appointment is made. - (3) Within the monetary limitations of the approved operating budget, the salaries and expenses of the coordinator and the staff of each office shall be governed by joint policies. - (4) The Office of Legislative Services shall provide legislative support services other than those prescribed in subsections (5)-(7). - (5) The Office of Legislative Information Technology Services shall provide support services to assist the Legislature in achieving its objectives through the application of cost-effective information technology. - (6) The Office of Economic and Demographic Research shall provide research support services, principally regarding forecasting economic and social trends that affect policymaking, revenues, and appropriations. - (7) The Office of Program Policy Analysis and Government Accountability shall: - (a) Perform independent examinations, program reviews, and other projects as provided by general law, as provided by concurrent resolution, as directed by the Legislative Auditing Committee, or as directed by the President of the Senate or the Speaker of the House and shall provide recommendations, training, or other services to assist the Legislature. - (b) Transmit to the President of the Senate and the Speaker of the House of Representatives, by December 1 of each year, a list of statutory and fiscal changes recommended by office reports.
 The recommendations shall be presented in two categories: one addressing substantive law and policy issues and the other addressing budget issues.